smari/abbzug/README.md

 # Abbzug

-> "Lifting her lovely and longing face towards the inaudible chant of the sun, she drifted through her time, through space, through the concatenate cells of her unfolding self.
-Where to now, Abbzug?"
+> Lifting her lovely and longing face towards the inaudible chant of the sun, she drifted through her time, through space, through the concatenate cells of her unfolding self.
+Where to now, Abbzug?
+>
+> (from *The Monkey Wrench Gang* by Edward Abbey)

 Abbzug is a static site generator.
 It tries to make life very simple by not complicating things unnecessarily, while also being pretty radical when that [Glen Canyon Dam](https://wordpress.org/) is taunting you.

+I made Abbzug to scratch an itch.
+Most SSG's have rather annoying templating systems and or are surprisingly difficult to coax into doing certain things.
+While Jekyll and Hugo are both fine for their purposes, I wanted something a little bit more flexible and familiar.

+This is very young software.
+There are a number of very good features SSG's generally have, such as data directories, more nuanced static collection, and so on, that this doesn't yet have.
+But it does most of what I need it to already.

 ## Installation